-Outreach: TCB educates and interacts with children with Outreach "Mobile Shows" in the elementary school system.
+Outreach: TCB educates and interacts with children with Outreach "Mobile Shows" in collaboration with local school districts and Arts Organizations..
 These shows incorporate Art, Dance, Music and History into appropriate presentations for the public schools in this area, using both students and professional dancers.
 TCB also performs "mini" (one hour) versions of its major story ballets to families and young children at the Lakeville Area Arts Center, providing an accessible and affordable exposure to the art and depth of ballet.

 Original Productions: Each year TCB produces and performs its own original productions of full-length ballets done in the tradition of the great classical story ballets.
 Featuring original stories or story adaptations, new lighting, music, costumes and choreography, audiences experience fresh and exciting presentatons of familiar classic tales.
-These show include, Wizard of Oz--The Ballet, an all-new adaptation based on the classic books, Cinderella 1944: A Love Story, an original story inspired by the classic tale set in war torn England during WWII, 2014's Beauty & the Beast, which featured an original new musical score composed specifically for the production, and Narnia: The Ballet, based on the classic book, "The Lion, the Witch, and the Wardrobe" by C.S.
+These show include, Wizard of Oz--The Ballet, an all-new adaptation based on the classic books, Cinderella 1944: A Love Story, an original story inspired by the classic tale set in war torn England during WWII, 2014's Beauty & the Beast, which featured an original new musical score composed specifically for the production, Narnia: The Ballet, based on the classic book, "The Lion, the Witch, and the Wardrobe" by C.S.
 Lewis, and the unprecedented smash hit, Pink Floyd's The Wall: A Rock Ballet, with live music by Run LIke Hell and costume and set painting by renowned local Chicano artist Jimmy Longoria.

 Twin Cities Summer Dance Festival: as part of TCB's community outreach and artistic collaboration goals it sponsors and produces a collaborative summer program, most recently with Ballet Royale Minnesota, Burnsville’s “Art and All That Jazz” Festival, St. Paul's Alesso's Dance Spectrum company, and other local groups.
 This annual collaboration features family-friendly shows that highlight the talent and versatility of well trained dancers, with a sampling of traditional, contemporary and Broadway style Jazz dance numbers.
 This program provides area students and professionals alike with the opportunity to perform and share the art of dance in a non-competitive environment.
 Free and Open to the public.

-Student Dancer Recognition Scholarships: Unique in Minnesota, TCB awards scholarships/grants to eligible student dancers each year to atttend ballet-based summer intensive programs.
+Student Dancer Recognition Scholarships: Unique in Minnesota, TCB has awarded over 20 scholarships/grants to eligible student dancers each year to atttend ballet-based summer intensive programs throughout the country.
 The purpose of these scholarships is to recognize excellence in the art of dance by persons in our community, to provide financial support and tangible encouragement to young dancers so that their development might continue, and to identify area dancers who are dedicated to making dance training, education, and performance a central part of their lives.

 Where to find Twin Cities Ballet of Minnesota:

 TCB relies on the availability and generous donation of studio and office space by its sponsors.
-TCB's official school is Ballet Royale Minnesota, and it's home is at Ballet Royale's premier facility located on the border of Lakeville and Burnsville just off I-35, in the heart of the Minneapolis/St. Paul south metro area.
-Performances are held at the professional theaters, Burnsville's Ames Center, the Lakeville Area Arts Center, and The Cowles Center for Dance and the Performing Arts in Minneapolis.
+TCB's official school is Ballet Royale Minnesota, Minnesota's Premier Ballet Academy, and its home is at Ballet Royale's state o fthe art facility located on the border of Lakeville and Burnsville just off I-35, in the heart of the Minneapolis/St. Paul south metro area.
+Performances are regularly held at the professional theaters, Burnsville's Ames Center, the Lakeville Area Arts Center, and The Cowles Center for Dance and the Performing Arts in Minneapolis.